sveltejs/kit/.changeset/neat-points-exercise.md

 '@sveltejs/kit': patch
 ---

-Improve an error message for MODULE_NOT_FOUND
+Improve error message when a Svelte config is not found